···

 Survival Mode

-When life demands just getting through the day, enthusiasm becomes a luxury the system can't afford.
+When life demands just getting through each day, enthusiasm becomes a luxury the system can't afford.

 Living for Others